guangwenz/django-rss-plugin/README.rst

 * You can choose to open the feed in current window or new window.
 * Show any rss feed you specified, it can be your external rss url, or your internal rss relative url like '/myblog/rss'.
 * The feed list would be cached for specified time long.
+* You can choose the template of your RSS feed or use the default

 Usage
 =====